 - Fry onions till softened then add in celery, carrots and Leek then fry for a couple of minutes more.

 - Next add in tomato puree and continue frying for one minute

 - Add the white wine and deglaze the pan, bringing to the boil then add in the chicken and mushrooms.

 - Add the herbs and reduce to simmer, popping on the lid to keep in the moisture.

 - You can complete cooking gently on the hob or in the oven if you prefer.

-Serve with roast potatoes or mash and green veggies – I love spouting broccoli and green beans with this.
+Serve with roast potatoes or mash and green veggies – I love tenderstem broccoli and babycorn with this.